-In 1990, two economics PhD students at University of Chicago, Jeffrey A. Smith and Kermit Daniel, got bored hanging out with their fellow tiresome economists and boldly decided to graze in new attractive fields.
+In 1990, two economics PhD students at the University of Chicago, Jeffrey A. Smith and Kermit Daniel, got bored hanging out with their fellow tiresome economists and boldly decided to graze in new attractive fields.
 Sensibly skipping over political scientists and anthropologists, Smith and Daniel (the former is currently University of Michigan economics professor and the latter is University of Chicago’s vice president) chose to pal around with sociologists — but they encountered a serious challenge: they barely managed to socially interact because of the language abyss between economists and sociologists.

 To circumvent this problem, Smith and Daniel composed “Economics to Sociology Phrase Book” in order, as they put it, “to help economists adjust their way of speaking in a manner that will make it comprehensible to Sociologists”.